angieradtke/Joomla-DPGA/documentation.md

 ## Helping each other on the Forum and on Mattermost

 Any problem that cannot be solved with the documentation, can be searched for or asked on the Joomla [forum](https://forum.joomla.org).
 It is publicly accessible.
 Help is also available on Joomla’s internal communications channel on [Mattermost](https://docs.joomla.org/Mattermost).

+**magazine.joomla.org – A Place for Sustainable Learning That’s Fun**

+magazine.joomla.org is the official online magazine of the Joomla community.
+It serves as a central platform to publish news, tutorials, success stories, interviews, event announcements, and other relevant information related to the Joomla project and its community.

+The magazine is aimed at Joomla users, developers, designers, and community members worldwide, providing regular articles on topics such as:

+* Updates and new features of Joomla

+* Tips and best practices for using and developing with Joomla

+* Reports from Joomla events and conferences

+* Interviews with key figures in the Joomla community

+* Community initiatives and contributions from volunteers

+Beyond just a news source, Joomla Magazine is a vibrant space where sustainable education meets enjoyment.
+It offers engaging, accessible content designed to help users and developers deepen their Joomla skills in a way that’s both effective and fun.
+By combining practical tutorials, inspiring stories, and community insights, Joomla Magazine makes learning sustainable, meaningful, and enjoyable for everyone involved.

+The goal of magazine.joomla.org is to inform, inspire, and foster communication within the community.
+It is an important resource for anyone involved with Joomla or active in the community.